Woife5/yt-music-stats/README.md

 Download your data (see [Obtaining your data](#obtaining-your-data)) and then open the [Website](https://woife5.github.io/yt-music-stats/).
 Click "Choose a file" and select the `watch-history.json` file located in `<path-to>/Takeout/YouTube and YouTube Music/history/watch-history.json`

+## Export to CSV

+You can export your entire YouTube Music history to a CSV file.
+This file can be imported to Excel or other spreadsheet software.
+Within this software you can create more detailed statistics.
+If you want to have really detailed statistics, you can import your data to [Google Sheets](https://docs.google.com/spreadsheets/u/0/) and then use [Google Datastudio](https://datastudio.google.com/) to create a report.

 ## Obtaining your data

 To get your data, first visit [Google Takeout](https://takeout.google.com).
 Click the "Deselect all" button at the top and then scroll to the very bottom and only select YouTube data.